saeed-sufi/travel-agency/README.md

 * An element should be `position: relative` so that the `z-index` property is acknowledged by the browser.

 * To change `background-color` from a real color to its default, `background-color: transparent`.

+## Flexbox

+* If a flex item has an explicit width, its `flex-basis` is set to that width.
+Otherwise, it will be sized according to the width of its content.
+Also, if you set `flex-basis: 0;` it means all the space is free to grab by flexbox and be shared in proportion.
+* when `flex-basis: auto` flexbox will take the max-content size of the item as the flex-basis.

+* If you set `flex-basis: 0` then explicitly setting the items width, would be ignored.

+* When there is positive free space in the container, adjusting `flex-shrink` will trigger no change and vice versa for `flex-grow` when there is negative free space.
+In other words, items can’t grow with no positive free space, and they won’t shrink unless there is negative free space.

+* If you set `min-width` or `max-width` for flex items, that size is not going to be violated no matter how you adjust `shrink` or `grow`.
+In other words, it will make flex items inflexible in one direction.
+But if you only set `width` for flex items, then modifying `shrink` and `grow` properties would still work in both direction.

 ## Javascript